 HUD Home Repair Programs

-The Department of Housing and Urban Development (HUD) provides various grant programs for senior citizens needing home repairs.
+A number of grant programs are offered by the Department of Housing and Urban Development (HUD) to senior citizens who require home repairs.

-HUD offers grants and loans through state and local agencies to help low-income seniors afford essential home improvements.
+For seniors with low incomes HUD provides grants and loans through state and local agencies to help them pay for necessary home improvements.

 USDA Section 504 Home Repair Program